-A life long love affair with the power of fragrance has caused Victoria Cator to create her sensual and personal collection of candles.
+A life long love affair with the power of fragrance has caused Victoria Cator to create her sensual and personal collection of luxury hand-poured candles and home fragrances in Chelsea, London.
 She has lived all over the world and worked in Hong Kong and New York in jobs from fashion and retail to government work.
 In London in the 1990s she studied at Christies and developed her own successful interior decorating business, which she runs from Chelsea.
 A true home maker on every level, she has also written a cookery book, ‘Flavour of the Month’ published in 2008 and warmly received.
-Everything she loves is brought together in her work and her love of an evocative world of scents.
+Everything she loves is brought together in her entrepreneurial work and her love of an evocative world of scents.

-‘I have always had a passion for scent,’ she says.
-‘My childhood was peripatetic as my father was a soldier, but the continuity of smell that was created where ever we lived gave me the security of being ‘home.”
+‘I have always had a passion for fragrance,’ she says.
+‘My childhood was peripatetic because of my Father’s career in the army, but the continuity of smell that was created where ever we lived gave me the security of being ‘home.”

 Most enduring of all for Victoria though was the mix of exotic aromas.
 ‘The scents that greeted me when I walked through the door that told me I was home.
 The mix included my mother’s sandalwood burning incense along with the smell of tobacco, the waft of her signature scent, ‘Caleche’ by Hermes, freshly ground coffee, sweet peas, (her favourite flowers that she grew where ever we lived) and the Trumper’s of Jermyn Street hair oil my father wore.’

 Victoria learned the secret of an individual scent, a scent that belongs to nothing and no one but yourself.
 ‘I loved Coco Chanel’s decision to make a perfume that smells like nothing else but also becomes instantly recognisable, a signature scent.’